 Purchasing Motorcycle Helmets Safety Tips #1: Try Before You Buy:

 You should try on all motorcycle helmets for a period of at least five minutes before you ever make a purchase decision.
 Motorcycle helmet safety depends primarily on the fit of the motorcycle helmet and this can only be determined by use.
-When wearing motorcycle helmets to determine fit there are a few different factors to check for-first you will want to make sure that each of the motorcycle helmets that you try on have symmetry.
+When wearing motorcycle helmets to determine fit there are a few different factors to check for-first you will want to make sure that each of the motorcycle helmets that you try on has symmetry.
 Look in the mirror and make sure that the helmet is symmetric all the way around your face and head.
 Next, always check motorcycle helmets for areas within each helmet which cause irritation.
-Never purchase motorcycle helmets that cause irritation when wearing for the trial five minutes!
+Never purchase motorcycle helmets that cause irritation when wearing for the trial for five minutes!